maoosi/prisma-appsync/docs/contributing.md

 We recommend using [VS Code ↗](https://code.visualstudio.com/) along with the [ESLint extension ↗](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

-With the settings on the right, you can have auto fix and formatting when you save the code you are editing.
+With the settings on the right, you can have auto-fix and formatting when you save the code you are editing.

 </td><td width="500px"><br>